-Parameter Description Value LOCKLIST This parameter indicates the amount of storage that is allocated to the lock list.
+Parameter Description Value UTIL_HEAP_SZ This parameter indicates the maximum amount of memory that can be used simultaneously by the BACKUP, RESTORE , and LOAD and load recovery utilities.
+5120 LOCKLIST This parameter indicates the amount of storage that is allocated to the lock list.
 There is one lock list per database and it contains the locks that are held by all instances of InfoSphere MDM Collaboration Server concurrently connected to the database.
 Depending on the size of the database, this parameter might require an increase.
 Automatic APP_CTL_HEAP_SZ This parameter determines the maximum size, in 4 KB pages, for the application control shared memory.
 Application control heaps are allocated from this shared memory.
 512 SORTHEAP This parameter defines the maximum number of private memory pages to be used for private sorts, or the maximum number of shared memory pages to be used for shared sorts.
 Automatic STMTHEAP The statement heap is used as a workspace for the SQL compiler during compilation of an SQL statement.
 This parameter specifies the size of this workspace.
 Automatic APPLHEAPSZ This parameter defines the number of private memory pages available to be used by the database manager on behalf of a specific agent or subagent.
 Automatic STAT_HEAP_SZ This parameter indicates the maximum size of the heap that is used in collecting statistics from running the RUNSTATS command.
-Automatic MAXLOCKS Lock escalation is the process of replacing row locks with table locks, reducing the number of locks in the list.
-This parameter defines a percentage of the lock list that is held by an application that must be filled before the database manager performs escalation.
 Automatic